Managing a small business from your mobile

 Your mobile can be a major asset to your business, giving you flexibility and the option to work on the move.
 Just try not to overload yourself with apps and features, or the personal burden of too much ‘availability’.

-1. To be eligible for Biz Invoice you must hold a Westpac Business One Low Plan or Business One High Plan account and be registered for Westpac Live Online Banking.
-Terms, conditions, fees and charges apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links; and consider if the product is right for you.
+1. To be eligible for Biz Invoice you must hold a Westpac Business One Low Plan or Business One High Plan transaction account or a foreign currency account (other than in Chinese Yuan RMB) and be registered for Westpac Live Online Banking.
+Terms, conditions and fees apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links and consider if the product is right for you.

 The information in this article (including any related to tax) is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.